 - Prior to the proposal being accepted, you should register for an alternative 3-credit course, just in case your project is not approved!

-- Your application will be reviewed by the Director of Academic Support and Registrar and the relevant Program Director.
-If your research project proposal is accepted, you will receive confirmation at least one month before the start of the semester
+- Your application will be reviewed by the Director of Research and a relevant Program Director/DIS faculty member, as appropriate.
+If your research project proposal is accepted, you will receive confirmation before the start of the semester

 - If DIS feels your proposal is not achievable during your semester, we will work with you to revise the proposal and/or you will choose a replacement course if you have not already done so